Composites#

 class CutOffComposite(child_sampler, cutoff, cutoff_vartype=Vartype.SPIN, comparison=<built-in function lt>)[source]#

-Composite to remove interactions below a specified cutoff value.
+Removes interactions below a specified cutoff value.

-Prunes the binary quadratic model (BQM) submitted to the child sampler by retaining only interactions with values commensurate with the sampler’s precision as specified by the cutoff argument.
+Prunes the binary quadratic model (BQM) submitted to the child sampler by retaining only interactions with values commensurate with the sampler’s precision, as specified by the cutoff argument.
 Also removes variables isolated post- or pre-removal of these interactions from the BQM passed on to the child sampler, setting these variables to values that minimize the original BQM’s energy for the returned samples.

 Parameters: